AzureAiDevs/hub/website/blog/2023-aia/2023-04-15-openai-blazer/index.md

  -->

-- The article covers Microsoft Blazor and Azure OpenAI consumption, including text-davinci-002 model.
+- Microsoft Blazor and Azure OpenAI consumption.
-- A guide is provided for setting up the Azure OpenAI service.
+- Set up guide for Azure OpenAI service.
-- The article includes code for a Blazor app wrapping the OpenAIClient class and creating a UI.
-It serves as a comprehensive tutorial for integrating Azure OpenAI into Blazor apps.
+- Code for wrapping the OpenAIClient class and creating a UI.

 <!--
 - Main point 1